SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-09-30-junior-deduction.md

 <BR><I>The upstairs of the WEASLIE HOUSE is open and welcoming; WEASLIE motions to a set of couches set against a corner.</i>

 <i>A familiar pop song is playing down the hallway.
 The words interrupt TRENTE GAGARIN's train of thought.
-But McCOY starts speaking to their hosts.</i>
+But TRELAINE starts speaking to their hosts.</i>
 <BR/><br/>

 *****